amineelkouhen/redis-streams-lab/exercises/exercise-5-start.md

 # Exercise 5 - Redis with redis-py

 We're finally going to look at how we can programmatically work with Redis.
-In this case we'll use Java leveraging the [redis-py client](https://github.com/redis/redis-py) to interact with Redis core data structures, and especially Streams.
+In this case we'll use Python leveraging the [redis-py client](https://github.com/redis/redis-py) to interact with Redis core data structures, and especially Streams.

 Let's get started!